StevenMaio/StevenMaio.github.io/about.md

 permalink: /about/
 ---

-I'm an undergraduate student at Stony Brook University in my last year.
-I'm double majoring in Mathematics and Comptuer Science.
+I recently completed undergrad at Stony Brook University with a double major in Mathematics and Computer Science.
+Currently, I've gotten involved with some projects at SUNY ESF in Syracuse, NY.

-My interests include Mathematics, Computers, Video Games, Homebrewing, Music, German, and Lëtzebuergesch.
+My interests include Mathematics, Computers, Go, Video Games, Homebrewing, Music, German, and Lëtzebuergesch.
 I also enjoy running, and hiking!

 A link to my GitHub page can be found on the bottom if you're interested in